panzerdp/dmitripavlutin.com/content/posts/096-arrow-functions/index.md

 ## Step 1: syntax

-When defining an arrow function the central symbol is the fat arrow `=>`:
+The central symbol is the fat arrow `=>`  When defining an arrow function

 * On the left side enumarate the parameters `(param1, param2, ..., paramN) `
 * On the right side write the body `{ ... }`